AnushkaBanerjee/Web-dev-Cohort/Phase 0/IntroductionToWeb.md

 ## HTTP

-HTTP works on the application layer and relies TCP in the Transport layer.
+HTTP works on the application layer and relies on TCP in the Transport layer.

 ```
 HTTP VERSION